Nutrition Guide for Postpartum and Breastfeeding Mothers

 One serving contains 3 g of fiber, which is essential for digestion, regulating the digestive system, and aiding in weight loss.

-Also known as healthy fats, monounsaturated fats can help manage cholesterol levels, which may be essential if you’re looking to lower bad cholesterol levels following a gestational diabetes diagnosis.
+Also known as healthy fats, monounsaturated fats can help manage cholesterol levels, specifically helping to reduce LDL (bad) cholesterol, which can lower your risk of heart disease and stroke.
 One serving of avocado has 5 g of monounsaturated fats.

-One serving of an avocado has 4 mg of vitamin C, boosting your skin and bone health.
+One serving of an avocado has 4 mg of vitamin C, supporting your skin and bone health.

 One serving of an avocado contains 1 mg of vitamin E, which can keep your immune system in check and help you fight off harmful bacteria and viruses.

-By eating more foods with these nutrients, you’ll benefit your health in numerous ways without wasting calories on foods that may not include these nutrients.
+By eating more foods with these nutrients, you’ll benefit your health in numerous ways.

-The Role of Nutrient-Dense Foods in a Breastfeeding Diet
+The Role of Nutrient-Dense Avocados in a Breastfeeding Diet

 Similar to the importance of nutrient-dense foods in a postpartum diet, finding nutrient-dense foods is equally, if not more, important when you’re breastfeeding.
-Since breastfeeding takes a lot of energy, you need to find foods that can keep your energy up, take less energy to make, and have enough nutrients to sustain your body and your baby.
+Since breastfeeding takes a lot of energy, you need to find foods that can keep your energy up, take less energy to prepare, and have enough nutrients to sustain your body and your baby.
+Those who are breastfeeding should eat 2 ½ – 3 ½ cups of vegetables per day and 4 – 5 ½ cups of “other vegetables”, like avocados, every week.
+One avocado counts as a cup.
 A serving of nutrient-dense avocados, for example, can help meet your nutritional needs in the following ways:

 avocados